monadicsystems/monadicsystems.github.io/post3.md

 pattern FlippedFoo int text = Foo text int
 ```

 Pattern synonyms declared in this manner are called **implicit bidirectional patterns**.
-The body of implicit bidirectional pattern declarations is prefixed an `=` sign, just like function declarations, instead of the `<-` used in unidirectional and explicit bidirectional patterns.
+The body of an implicit bidirectional pattern synonyms is prefixed with an `=` sign, just like a function declaration.
 This can only be done if all the pattern synonym's parameters are used in the body of the pattern synonym.

 Now we can use `FlippedFoo` just like `Foo`, except the parameters are in reverse order.